Mopah Airport: Facilities and development

 With the continued increase in tourist visits, the activity of airlines using the airport also increased.
 The terminal building was extensively renovated in 2015 to increase its capacity.
 The airport terminal was expanded from just 1972 m2 to 4634 m2.
 It can now carry around 200,000 passengers annually.
 The new check-in counter and baggage claim area has a more minimalist interior than the old one.
 The airport's parking lot was also expanded to cater more vehicles.
 The airport's toilet was also renovated extensively.
 The boarding lounge was also expanded and now contains 381 seats for passengers.
 Outside the terminal building, a canopy has now been installed at the drop off location so that passengers avoid the heat and rain when they arrive.
 In one corner of the terminal, an ATM and a food court were built.
 To add to the beauty and comfort for the passengers, the area around the terminal has been planted with trees and green grass.
 In total, the rehabilitation and expansion of the terminal building cost around Rp 16 billion (US $).

+Construction of a new terminal began in 2016 and is planned to be carried out in three phases.
+The first phase, completed in 2021, was inaugurated by then-President Joko Widodo on 3 October 2021.
+The project cost IDR 141 billion and was funded through the state budget (APBN).
+The passenger terminal at Mopah Airport currently covers an area of 7,200 square metres and has a capacity of up to 638,850 passengers annually.
+On the airside, the airport is currently equipped with a runway measuring 2,500 by 45 metres, capable of accommodating narrow-body jet aircraft such as the Boeing 737-900ER and Airbus A320.